Can I Get Short-Term Disability for Alcohol Addiction and Substance Use?

 If you have two or three of these criteria, you have a mild substance use disorder.
 Six or more symptoms suggest that your substance use disorder is severe.

-Unfortunately, it’s not hard to develop a substance use disorder.
+Unfortunately, it’s all too easy to develop a substance use disorder.
 Many people take opioid or narcotic medications while recovering from surgeries or dealing with chronic pain.
 Our bodies can quickly become dependent on these medications, leading to addiction.

 RELATED ARTICLE: When Should I Speak With a Disability Insurance Lawyer?

-Can I Get Long-Term Disability for Substance Use or Addiction?
+Can I Get Long-Term Disability for Alcohol or Drug Addiction?

-While some policies do exclude claims that solely involve substance use, most disability insurance disability policies cover substance use and addiction.
+Unlike the Social Security Administration, which will not cover substance use if it’s material to your disability, you may be eligible for employer-funded or private long-term disability benefits.
 However, there are usually limitations to this coverage.
 For example, many insurance companies limit LTD benefits for substance use disorder to two years of benefit payments.

-Before you apply for disability insurance benefits, you should carefully review your current policy documents.
+Before you apply for long-term disability benefits, you should carefully review your current policy documents.
 This will help you understand whether you’re likely to face benefit limitations or exclusions.
-If you need help interpreting your plan’s terms and conditions, schedule an appointment with an experienced long-term disability lawyer.
+If you need help interpreting your plan’s terms and conditions, you should schedule an appointment with an experienced long-term disability lawyer.

 4 Ways Insurance Companies Try to Deny Claims Involving Substance Use